Why Wahiba Sands Is the Best Desert Experience for First-Timers

 Book: Direct with camps (most have WhatsApp booking) or through Muscat tour operators

-Oman is the Middle Eastern country that nobody talks about and everybody should visit.
+Oman is the Middle Eastern country nobody talks about and everybody should visit.
 The Wahiba Sands are the reason to start.